RTradeLtd/go-ipfs-sharedforeststore/README.md

 #### Counting is for Speed

-Where the additional features offered by tagging is unnicecery, counting is both faster and easier to use.
+Where the additional features offered by tagging is unnecessary, counting is both faster and easier to use.

 The `CounterStore` interface is primarily designed to aid in the transition from our internal counter store to this code base.

 Counting is also an optional implementation for the internal references of a `TagStore`.
 Counting uses less metadata to keep track of internal references, while tagging offers more debugging keepabilities and quick reverse look up of why each block is needed.

 #### Choose Between Single Transaction or Progressive

+(Progressive is not yet implemented)

 This content store library offers two transactional options when adding contents.